The calm

 I take so many photos so last year I had some calendars printed off and they actually sold!

 A rare photo of the two of us, and sitting down too!
 Rosemary, who took the photo is one of our favourites.
 Her cottage is stunning and she is an avid gardener and you can’t help peer over the wall and see what she’s been propagating.
-If she’s there she will always have a natter.
-She has been watching the ewes from her garden these past few weeks enjoying them relaxing in the field in front of her garden.
+Her best advice was ‘you only get one back’ and then she proceeds to hurt hers gardening too much!
+She has been watching the ewes from her garden these past few weeks enjoying them resting and telling me she can see the lambs moving around inside the ewes.

 There was an abundance of stunning sunrises over Christmas.
 The dogs and I went on lots of walks around the lake at Fonthill.
 This field will be bursting with Fonthill lambs come the middle of April.